dirdam/fonts/tunic/README.md

 The script that the font represents was created by [Finji](https://finji.co/) for the game [Tunic](https://tunicgame.com/).

-This font was created with much :heart: by [Adrián Jiménez Pascual](https://dirdam.github.io/), which means he took the time to design the characters in a font editor and upload the result to the internet.
+This font was created with much :heart: by [Adrián Jiménez Pascual](https://dirdam.github.io/), which means he took the time to design the characters in a font editor and upload the result to the internet for anyone to use.
 He also took the liberty to add some glyphs not included in Tunic's original script—some punctuation glyphs—, so feel free to either use them or not.